OpenZWave/python-openzwave/docs/DEVEL.rst

     sudo make developer-deps

 You must now install python-openzwave in develop mode.
-Depending on which python versin you prefer, use :
+Depending on which python version you prefer, use :

 .. code-block:: bash